OTOPLASTY SURGERY (EAR PINNING)

-If performed for medical reasons, Otoplasty can attract Medicare rebates and a percentage of your Doctor’s, Anaesthetist and Hospital fees may be claimed from both Medicare and your Private Health Fund, if you have private health cover.
+If performed for medical reasons, Otoplasty can attract Medicare rebates and a percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may be claimed from both Medicare and your private health fund, if you have private health cover.
 You will require a referral from your General Practitioner if you wish to claim these rebates.

 At your initial consultation you or your child’s ears will be assessed and your surgeon will be able to determine whether the procedure is suitable for you and the outcome favourable.
 Each case is different, and in many cases, ear shape varies from left to right.

-Be frank in your discussion with your Doctor, remembering to mention any medications that you or your child are taking and whether or not you are a smoker.
+Be frank in your discussion with your Surgeon, remembering to mention any medications that you or your child are taking and whether or not you are a smoker (if the surgery is for yourself).
 You may require a second or even third consultation with your Surgeon to enable you to fully understand this procedure, the risks associated with it and your expectations from the surgery.
 There is no fee for subsequent consultations with your surgeon.